-Welcome to CVNM’s 2022 Legislative Scorecard!
-The Conservation Scorecard is our primary tool to hold legislators accountable for the votes they cast.
-Please use this Scorecard as a tool to push your legislators to continue to reflect your values in their votes.
-We know that when legislators vote with their constituents’ conservation values, New Mexico communities win.
+Welcome to CVNM’s 2023 Legislative Scorecard!
+The Conservation Scorecard is your primary tool to hold legislators accountable for both the good work they have done to protect our natural and cultural heritage, as well as for their failure to step up.
+Please use this Scorecard as a tool to push your legislators to elevate your values in their votes.
+When legislators vote with their constituents’ conservation values, New Mexico communities win.

 Thank you for being a Conservation Voter,

 CVNM Executive Director